A Statistical Study of the Magnetic Imprints of X-Class Solar Flares: Introduction

-Although previous observations have revealed many observational aspects of within the imprints of solar flares, the results are still not conclusive and thus more statistical studies are required.
-A statistical work for 18 flare events from 4 Active Regions (ARs) was conducted by \cite{Wangshuo2012b_2041-8205-757-1-L5}. \cite{Petrie2012_0004-637X-759-1-50} studied six major flare events in detail and \cite{Xudong2017_0004-637X-839-1-67} investigated nine X-class flares.
-It should be mentioned that the events in these studies are overlapping and mainly belong to major eruptions: AR 11158, 11166, 11283, 11429.
-Thus, to avoid selection bias, we conduct a comprehensive survey of all the X-class flares with heliographic angle no greater than $45\degree$ since SDO's launch.
+{Although previous observations have revealed many observational aspects of the imprints of solar flares}, the results are still not conclusive and thus more statistical studies are required.
+A statistical work for 18 flare events from 4 Active Regions (ARs) was conducted by \cite{Wangshuo2012b_2041-8205-757-1-L5}. \cite{Petrie2012_0004-637X-759-1-50} studied six major flare events in detail and \cite{Xudong2017_0004-637X-839-1-67} investigated nine X-class flares. {It should be mentioned that the events in these studies are overlapping and mainly belong to major eruptions from a small number of distinct active regions: AR 11158, 11166, 11283 and 11429.} Thus, to avoid selection bias, we conduct a comprehensive survey of all the X-class flares with heliographic angle no greater than $45\degree$ since SDO's launch.

-As for the cause of the magnetic imprints, \cite{Hudson2012} and \cite{Fisher2012} separately considered Lorentz forces acting on the upper solar atmosphere and Lorentz forces acting on the inner photosphere in their model, in which downward momentum incurred by Lorentz force should equal to the upward momentum of the erupting plasma.
-Based on this theory, \cite{Wangshuo2012b_2041-8205-757-1-L5} estimated the CME mass by assuming that the back reaction time is of an order of 10 s.
-Here, we investigate the relationship between CME momentum and change of the Lorentz force, and elucidate that change of the Lorentz force can serve as an indicator of strength of the magnetic imprint.
-Moreover, instead of a rough estimation, we give an more exact evaluation of the reaction time, which is an important parameters in understanding the reaction process.
+{As for the cause of the magnetic imprints, \cite{Fisher2012} considered the net Lorentz force acting on the upper solar atmosphere, and equate it (with an opposite direction) with the net Lorentz force acting on the interior of the Sun.
+Meanwhile, the downward momentum incurred by Lorentz force should equal to the upward momentum of the erupting plasma.} Based on this theory, \cite{Wangshuo2012b_2041-8205-757-1-L5} estimated the CME mass by assuming that the back reaction time is of order of 10 s.
+In this work, we investigate the relationship between CME momentum and change of the the Lorentz force, where we will elucidate that change of the Lorentz force can serve as an indicator of the strength of the magnetic imprint.
+Moreover, instead of {an empirical estimation}, we give a more exact evaluation of the reaction time, which is an important parameter in understanding the reaction process.